davejacobs/mint/README.md

 In Mint layouts, Ruby calls are sparse but necessary.

 If you're designing a layout, you need to indicate where Mint should place your content.
-For that simple reason, raw HTML files cannot be layouts.
+For that simple reason, raw Html files cannot be layouts.
 Instead, if you want to use Html templates, you should use the Erb format.
 These files are essentially Html with the possibility for Ruby calls.
 You can even use the .html extension for your files.
 Just code the dynamic portion using Erb syntax.

 Inside your template, use the `content` method to place your source's content.